Reproductive Endocrinology & Infertility Fellowship

 The Fellowship Program in Reproductive Endocrinology & Infertility at Northwestern University's Feinberg School of Medicine was initiated in 2003.
 Currently, one fellowship position is filled per calendar year.
 This three-year fellowship is roughly divided into two 18-month segments.

 During the second 18 months of the fellowship, trainees spend most of their time working in one or more of a number of basic science settings on the medical school campus in Chicago.
 In some cases, the trainee may also find opportunities for basic science training on the main Northwestern campus in Evanston.

 We participate in the National Resident Matching Program match and adhere rigidly to the rules governing the match.
 Applications for our REI Fellowship are accepted through the Electronic Residency Application Service (ERAS).
 We accept one fellow per year.
-Applications for our fellowships beginning July 1, 2021, must be submitted through ERAS by May 1, 2020.
-Our interview dates are scheduled for Aug.
-6, 2020, and Aug.
-20, 2020.
+Applications for our fellowships beginning August 1, 2023, must be submitted through ERAS by May 1, 2023.
+Our interview dates will scheduled in September 2023.

 Your ERAS application should include: